magento/magento2-page-builder/docs/extend-existing-content-type/step-2-extend-appearances.md

 </appearances>
 ```

-To customize these appearances, we need to create a new configuration file named `banner.xml`.
-Our configuration file must be the same name as the Banner's configuration file.
-This ensures that Magento merges our appearance customizations with the Banner's existing configuration.
+To customize these appearances, you must create a new configuration file named `banner.xml`.
+The configuration file must use the same name as the Banner's configuration file.
+This ensures that Magento merges the appearance customizations with the Banner's existing configuration.
 Your file structure for the `banner.xml` extension should look like this:

 ![Extension config file structure](../images/appearance-extension-config-file.png){:width="511px" height="auto"}

 ## Add properties to appearances

-In the Page Builder 1.0.0 release, you cannot extend just one appearance of a content type.
+In the Page Builder 1.0.0, you cannot extend just one appearance of a content type.
 You must extend them all.
-In our example, we are extending all four appearances of the Banner content type by adding a max-height style property to these appearances:
+In the following example, we are extending all four appearances of the Banner content type by adding a `max-height` style property to these appearances:

 ```xml
 <?xml version="1.0"?>